jonasbb/serde_with/serde_with/src/guide/serde_as.md

 ## Implementing `SerializeAs` / `DeserializeAs`

 You can support [`SerializeAs`] / [`DeserializeAs`] on your own types too.
-Most "leaf" types do not need to implement these traits since they are supported implicitly.
+Most "leaf" types do not need to implement these traits, since they are supported implicitly.
 "Leaf" type refers to types which directly serialize like plain data types.
-[`SerializeAs`] / [`DeserializeAs`] is very important for collection types, like `Vec` or `BTreeMap`, since they need special handling for they key/value de/serialization such that the conversions can be done on the key/values.
+[`SerializeAs`] / [`DeserializeAs`] is very important for collection types, like `Vec` or `BTreeMap`, since they need special handling for the key/value de/serialization such that the conversions can be done on the key/values.
 You also find them implemented on the conversion types, such as the [`DisplayFromStr`] type.
 These make up the bulk of this crate and allow you to perform all the nice conversions to [hex strings], the [bytes to string converter], or [duration to UNIX epoch].

-In many cases conversion is only required from one serializable type to another one, without requiring the full power of the `Serialize` or `Deserialize` traits.
+In many cases, conversion is only required from one serializable type to another one, without requiring the full power of the `Serialize` or `Deserialize` traits.
-In these cases the [`serde_conv!`] macro conveniently allows to define conversion types without the boilerplate.
+In these cases, the [`serde_conv!`] macro conveniently allows defining conversion types without the boilerplate.
 The documentation of [`serde_conv!`] contains more details how to use it.

 The trait documentations for [`SerializeAs`] and [`DeserializeAs`] describe in details how to implement them for container types like `Box` or `Vec` and other types.